resources background

 3. How many new domains are registered each day?

-5. How to monitor newly registered domains?
+5. How do I monitor newly registered domains for brand protection?